 What Laws In the UK Say About Landlord Carpet Replacement

-Does your flat need new carpeting but your landlord is refusing to provide this item for you and other tenants as well?
+Does your flat need this item for you and other tenants as well?
 Perhaps you have gone so far as to include the stained and threadbare carpets on the initial inventory of items needing attention when you took possession of the flat.

 Getting carpets replaced can be a rather expensive item that landlords will dodge until the need becomes undeniable.
 You may do well to get the attention of your landlord by using the services of DoNotPay, and we are going to show you how!

 Is the Landlord Aware of the Condition of the Carpet?

 Carpet is expensive and most, if not all, landlords will not put carpeting at the top of their 'to-do' lists!
 Your continued requests for something to be done about the carpeting in your flat seem to be falling on deaf ears and unless the carpeting in question is posing a threat (torn places that could cause trip and fall injuries) it is likely to stay just as you rented the flat... as is!